Evelios/linux-settings/.vim/doc/vimtips.md

 This section is about mastering the basics of vim and honing the core skills.
 For a good reference of these commands look at `:help quickref`.

+## RANDOM

+`set scrolloff=5` don't ever let the cursor touch the top or bottom of file

 ## Basic Movement (left-right-motions) (up-down-motions) (scrolling)

 * `h, j, k, l` left, down, up, right